350SV No Tar Sands Team

 We meet monthly, please check the Event Calendar for more information on our next meeting.

-What We Do - 350SV No Tar Sands Campaign
+What We Do - 350SV No Tar Sands Team

 Organizes to support 350.org’s national campaign against the construction of the Keystone XL tar sands pipeline, and to fight the import of tar sands bitumen to Bay Area refineries.
 We work to build support for regional, state and federal policies focused on reducing greenhouse gas emissions from transportation fuels in the Bay Area, California and nationwide.